WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 The Public Key Infrastructure (PKI) is the trust model based on public key certificates and certificate authorities.
 It is the means for publishing and distributing Trust Lists comprising the public keys that can be used to digitally verify the issuer of a Verifiable Digital Health Certificates.

 ###  Signing Certificate Authority (SCA)
-Each Trust Network Participant maintains one or more Signing Certificate Authority (SCA), certificates of which are relatively long lived.
+Each GDHCN Participant maintains one or more Signing Certificate Authority (SCA), certificates of which are relatively long lived.
 The SCA issues public key certificates for the national, short lived, Document Signers.
-The SCA acts as a trust anchor such that relying Trust Network Participants can use the SCA certificate to validate the authenticity and integrity of the regularly changing DSC certificates.
+The SCA acts as a trust anchor such that relying GDHCN Participants can use the SCA certificate to validate the authenticity and integrity of the regularly changing DSC certificates.

 ### Document Signers
 Document Signers utilize the private key of a private-public key pair to digitally sign Verifiable Digital Health Certificates.
 A single private key is expected to sign a large quantity of Verifiable Digital Health Certificates.
 The corresponding public key is referred to as a Document Signer Certificate (DSC).

 ### Document Signer Certificates (DSCs)
-Document Signer Certificates are the public key certificates associated to Document Signers which are issued or recognized by the Trust Network Participant.
+Document Signer Certificates are the public key certificates associated to Document Signers which are issued or recognized by the GDHCN Participant.

 ### Encryption Key Certificate Governance
 The process and technical specifications regarding the management and use of encryption keys for Verifiable Digital Health Certificates, Public Key Infrastructure, and for securing connections with Trusted Services and the Trust Network Gateway.